mealet/deen/README.md

 ## 👀 Description
 **Deen** - a statically-typed compiling programming language inspired by languages like C, C++, Zig, and Rust. <br><br>
-It provides tools for system programming, including: structures, C-like enums with supported functions, type definitions, backward compatibility with C, pointers, recursion, and more.
+It provides tools for system programming, including: structures, C-like enums with supported functions, type definitions, backward compatibility with C, pointers, recursion, and more. <br/>
+See official documentation here: [Deen Documentation](https://deen-docs.vercel.app/)

 **⚠️ The project is currently under active development and may be unstable.**